Bylaws of the Division of Rehabilitation Psychology

 Section 4: Annual Budget

-A. The Treasurer shall prepare a budget for consideration by the Executive Board.
-The Executive Board's duties will include review, amendment and approval of the annual budget.
+A. The Treasurer shall prepare a budget for consideration by the Executive Committee.
+The Executive Committee’s duties will include review, amendment and approval of the annual budget.
 The President may alter the approved budget in conjunction with the Treasurer, who must agree to such changes.
-These changes in the budget cannot exceed the total amount of the entire budget approved by the Executive Board by more than an amount equal to two percent of the total budgeted expenses of the Division, and a change in the amount allocated for any major budget category cannot exceed an amount equal to two percent of the total budgeted expenses of the Division.
-Any budget increase of more than this amount must be approved by a majority of the Executive Board.
+These changes in the budget cannot exceed the total amount of the entire budget approved by the Executive Committee by more than an amount equal to two percent of the total budgeted expenses of the Division, and a change in the amount allocated for any major budget category cannot exceed an amount equal to two percent of the total budgeted expenses of the Division.
+Any budget increase of more than this amount must be approved by a majority of the Executive Committee.

 Article VII.
 Amendments